This post contains affiliate links. Please read my disclosures.

 To cook the ham

-- Cider.
-For a punchy apple flavour.
+Cider.
+This provides the broth with a punchy apple flavour.

-- Aromatics.
+Aromatics.
 Onion, celery, fennel, garlic are used to flavour the stock.

-- Herbs and spice.
+Herbs and spice.
 Fresh parsley and woody bay, star anise, fennel and black pepper.

-For the glaze
+For the cranberry glaze

 For full recipe instructions go to the recipe card at the end of this post.